 In meteorology, we often treat “pockets of air” in a similar way to ballooning.
 We call these pockets of air "parcels".
 A parcel is a bubble of air of no definite size that retains its shape and general characteristics as it rises or sinks in the atmosphere.

-The theory behind the parcel has several assumptions.
+The theory behind the parcel has several assumptions:

-- A parcel that is unsaturated (relative humidity less than 100%) will cool (or lapses) at a rate of 9.8°C per 1,000 meters (5.5°F/1,000 feet) until the relative humidity becomes 100% (the air becomes saturated).
+• The temperature of any parcel that is unsaturated (relative humidity less than 100%) will cool (or lapses) at a fixed rate of 9.8°C per 1,000 meters (5.5°F/1,000 feet) until the relative humidity becomes 100% (the air becomes saturated).

 Because of many different influences on a parcel of rising air, the above assumptions will not be 100% true at all times.
 However, the parcel theory, while an over-simplification of real-world processes in the atmosphere, is still a good way of understanding the major factors in how the atmosphere produces the weather.